• Skip to primary navigation

 Why did my cookies suddenly start spreading too much?

+When this happens to me out of nowhere, it's almost always a butter issue.
 The most common reason is butter that was too warm or soft before mixing.
 Even a few degrees of difference can cause fat to melt faster than the flour structure can set in the oven.
 Chilling your dough for at least one hour before baking is the quickest fix.

 Why are my cookies coming out cakey instead of chewy?